-Gender Impact Assessment (GIA) Status Does this Council report recommendation c) Introduce a new policy, program and/or service d) Is it a review of a policy, program and/or service that directly and significantly impacts the public?
-A GIA has been completed.
-Link to Gender Impact Assessment GIA - CCTV Policy
+Gender Impact Assessment (GIA) Status Does this Council report recommendation YES  c) Introduce a new policy, program and/or service; or A GIA has been completed. d) Is it a review of a policy, program and/or service; NO 🗆 that directly and significantly impacts the public?
+A GIA is not required.
+Link to Gender Impact Assessment GIA - CO CTV Policy